jasandoval1/windev_training/dotnet/multimodule-assemblies/README.md

 Hello from Module2!
 ```

-Lets open up the new assembly and one of our managed modules and look at what is going on under the hood.
+Lets open up the main executable and one of our managed modules and look at what is going on under the hood.
 First, one of the managed modules:

 ```
 ildasm /out:module1.txt Module1.netmodule